 Mavyret: AbbVie's 8 Week Agent for All 6 Genotypes

-- Chronic HCV genotype 1, 2, 3, 4, 5 or 6 infection without cirrhosis and with compensated cirrhosis (Child-Pugh A)
+- Genotypes 1, 2, 3, 4, 5 or 6 infection without cirrhosis or with compensated cirrhosis, or

-- Adult patients with HCV genotype 1 infection, previously treated with an HCV NS5A inhibitor or an NS3/4A protease inhibitor, but not both.
+- Genotype 1 infection in patients previously treated with an NS5A inhibitor or an NS3/4A protease inhibitor, but not both.

 Studies demonstrated that 92 to 100 percent of patients had no virus detected in the blood 12 weeks after finishing treatment, suggesting a cure.
 The most commonly reported adverse reactions with Mavyret (> 10%) are headache and fatigue.